alexwlchan/alexwlchan.net/src/index.md

 ## Hi, I'm Alex.

-I'm a software developer at [Wellcome Collection][wellcome], a museum and library in London.
+I'm a software developer at [Wellcome Collection][wellcome], a free museum and library in London.
 I help to search and store [the collections][collections], with a particular interest in digital preservation.

 I have a fairly active online presence -- I [tweet a lot](https://twitter.com/alexwlchan), and [my blog](/best-of/) is where I share ideas that don't fit into a tweet.